-The detailed protocol is explained here and this is one of the best standard protocol of our lab.
+The detailed protocol is explained here and this is one of the best standard protocols from our lab.

-Discard supernatant and add 800 µl of solution-II, the sample should be handled gently.
+Discard the supernatant and add 800 µl of solution-II, the sample should be handled gently.

-Transfer it in a 2 ml Eppendorf tube, now add 400 µl saturated phenol, mix well and centrifuge at 12000rpm for 1 min.
+Transfer it to a 2 ml Eppendorf tube, now add 400 µl saturated phenol, mix well and centrifuge at 12000rpm for 1 min.

 Take supernatant and add 800 µl of phenol: chloroform: isoamyl alcohol (25:24:1) (400 µl saturated phenol: 384 µl chloroform: 16 µl isoamyl alcohol ) mix well and centrifuge at 12000rpm for 1min.